valeri879/FrontEndFileStructures/README.md

 ```
 ### Gulpfile.js Plugins

-Dillinger is currently extended with the following plugins
+FrontEndFileStructures is currently extended with the following plugins

 * gulp
 * gulp-sourcemaps